hxcsdk/hxwallet/README.md

 **Building/Installing**:

 The `go` tool is used to build or install (to `GOPATH`) the project.
-Some example build instructions are provided below (all must run from the `dcrwallet` project directory).
+Some example build instructions are provided below (all must run from the `hxwallet` project directory).

-To build and install `dcrwallet` and all helper commands (in the `cmd` directory) to `$GOPATH/bin/`, as well as installing all compiled packages to `$GOPATH/pkg/` (**use this if you are unsure which command to run**):
+To build and install `hxwallet` and all helper commands (in the `cmd` directory) to `$GOPATH/bin/`, as well as installing all compiled packages to `$GOPATH/pkg/` (**use this if you are unsure which command to run**):